abrasive/shairport/README.md

   // ... other alsa settings
 };
 ```

+The `pa` group is used to specify settings relevant to the PulseAudio backend.
+At present, there are no settings in this stanza.

 Shairport Sync can run programs just before it starts to play an audio stream and just after it finishes.
 You specify them using the `sessioncontrol` group settings `run_this_before_play_begins` and `run_this_after_play_ends`.
 This is to facilitate situations where something has to be done before and after playing, e.g. switching on an amplifier beforehand and switching it off afterwards.
 Set the `wait_for_completion` value to `"yes"` for Shairport Sync to wait until the respective commands have been completed before continuing.